orioledb/orioledb/doc/usage.md

 Settings
 --------

+### Main parameters
  * `orioledb.main_buffers` -- the size of shared memory, where hot data pages of OrioleDB tables are cached.
 This parameter is analog of the built-in `shared_buffers` GUC parameter.
-Default is `64 MB`.
+The default is `64 MB`.
+We recommend setting it to 1/4 of RAM and setting `shared_buffers` to default value `128 MB` if only OrioleDB tables are used.
+If OrioleDB and heap tables are used equally, then set this parameter and `shared_buffers` to 1/8 of RAM each.
  * `orioledb.free_tree_buffers` -- shared memory size for metadata of block allocators for compressed tables.
 The default is `8 MB`.
 We recommend increasing the value of this parameter to work with large compressed tables.
  * `orioledb.catalog_buffers` -- shared memory size of table metadata.
 The default value is `8 MB`.
 We recommend increasing the value of this parameter to work with a large number of tables.
  * `orioledb.undo_buffers` -- the shared memory ring buffer size for older versions of rows and pages.
 The default is `1 MB`.
+ * `orioledb.undo_system_buffers` -- the shared memory ring buffer size for older versions of rows and pages in system tables.
+The default is `1 MB`.
+ * `orioledb.xid_buffers` -- the shared memory ring buffer size for xids.
+The default is `1 MB`.
  * `orioledb.recovery_pool_size` -- the number of recovery workers row-level WAL based recovery.
 The default is 3.
 We recommend increasing the value of this parameter for the systems with a large number of CPU cores.
+ * `orioledb.recovery_idx_pool_size` -- the number of recovery index build workers.
+The default is 3.
+We recommend increasing the value of this parameter for the systems with a large number of CPU cores.
+ * `orioledb.recovery_parallel_indices_rebuild_limit` -- Sets the maximum number of indices that could be rebuilt in parallel in recovery.
+The default is 32.
  * `orioledb.recovery_queue_size` -- the size of shared memory for message queues related to recovery workers.
 The default is `8 MB`.
  * `orioledb.checkpoint_completion_ratio` -- the fraction of OrioleDB tables checkpoint time within the whole checkpoint time.
 The default is `0.5`.
 We recommend setting this value to `1.0` if only OrioleDB tables are used.

+### Advanced config options
+ * `orioledb.remove_old_checkpoint_files` -- Remove temporary *.tmp and *.map files after checkpoint.
+The default is `on`.
+ * `orioledb.skip_unmodified_trees` -- Skip reading of unmodified trees during checkpointing.
+The default is `on`.
  * `orioledb.bgwriter_num_workers` -- the number background writer processes, which flushes dirty pages of OrioleDB tables in background.
 We recommend setting values greater than `1` for the systems with a large number of CPU cores.
 The default is `1`.
  * `orioledb.max_io_concurrency` -- maximum number of concurrent IO operations issued by OrioleDB in parallel.
 We recommend setting this parameter when the OS kernel becomes a bottleneck for high concurrent IO.
 The default is `0` (off).
  * `orioledb.device_filename` -- path to the block device for block device mode.
 Not set by default.